lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     :name: portal_tut01_step01e
     :alt: A screenshot of the Plot Parameters pop-up window set to create a histogram of eccentricities.

-    The "Plot Parameters" pop-up window set to create a histogram of eccentricities.
+    **The "Plot Parameters" pop-up window set to create a histogram of eccentricities**

 1.7.
 Click "OK" and a new plot panel containing the eccentricity histogram will appear next to the default plot panel.
 To get rid of the default histogram, click on the black cross in the upper right corner of that plot to close it.